zahoriea/WA-PCT-planning/resupplies.md

 #Resupplies#
 I am using [UPS Priority Mail Regional Rate Box B2](https://store.usps.com/store/browse/uspsProductDetailMultiSkuDropDown.jsp?productId=P_RRB_B2) for each of the following resupply shipments as recommended by my brother [JohnZ](http://johnzahorian.com/).
 It is a flat rate regardless of the weight for up to 20lbs.

-**Important note:** All calories listed are my own approximations based off of my height, weight, and daily mileage.
-Yours will vary.
+**Important:** All calories listed are my own approximations based off of my height, weight, and daily mileage.
+I'm estimating about 4,000 calories per day, but yours will vary.

 You will hike 148.4 miles from the start of Section H until your first resupply at White Pass.